PaimaStudios/paima-engine-docs/docs/home/3 - Reacting to Events/3 - Funnel Types/1 - Intro.md

 Notably, funnels play a key role in allowing Paima to not just synchronize a single chain, but also combine multiple different data sources together such as DA layers, merging L1+L2 data together, or merging NFT data from different chains.

-All Paima Funnels implement a simple interface
+All Paima Funnels implement a simple interface:

 ```typescript
 interface ChainFunnel {